Film Maker Services

 Versatile Filmmakers Working Across Japan

-Indie and branded work in Japan often asks for one creative voice who can carry a job from idea through delivery.
+Indie and branded work in Japan often asks for one creative voice.
+That person carries the job from first idea through final delivery.

-Here is how this works in practice.
-The brief might call for a doc director-shooter following a Setouchi Sea fisherman through tide changes.
-It might be a Tokyo brand piece cut from Shibuya street capture and a Kyoto temple coda.
-Or it might be a short film built around a Yokohama warehouse practical site.
+The brief might call for a doc director-shooter who follows a Setouchi Sea fisherman through the tides.
+It might be a Tokyo brand piece, cut from Shibuya street capture with a Kyoto temple coda.
+Or it might be a short film built around a Yokohama warehouse site.
 Our filmmakers blend direction, cinematography, editing, and sound craft.
-Lean crews stay lean without losing finish.
+Lean crews stay lean, yet the finish never slips.

-Here is the short of it.
-We match each filmmaker by tone and budget, not rate-card slot.
+We match each filmmaker by tone and budget, not by rate-card slot.
 Some are ex-DPs turned commercial directors.
-Some are doc veterans with NHK and global broadcaster credits.
+Some are doc veterans with NHK and global TV network credits.
 Others focus on branded-content sprints across Osaka, Sapporo, and Kyoto.

-Here is the breakdown.
-Every pick brings Japanese site fluency, JVTA-aligned tourism permit know-how when it applies, and the working skill to stretch budgets across multi-region shoots.
-The visual line one authorial hand brings stays intact.
+Each pick brings fluency with Japanese sites and the skill to stretch budgets across multi-region shoots.
+When it applies, they also bring JVTA-aligned tourism permit know-how.
+The visual line that one authorial hand brings stays intact.

 ACT 03